 In addition to using Dynamics 365 Remote Assist to consult with remote collaborators and resolve issues faster, technicians and inspectors work even more effectively when they use Field Service to view their schedules, perform and track work orders, manage customer assets, and more.
 When Dynamics 365 Remote Assist and Field Service are integrated, technicians and inspectors can view bookings in Dynamics 365 Remote Assist and automatically attach relevant call details and artifacts to their work order associated with that booking.

-- Learn the technical requirements for deploying and using Remote Assist.
+- Review the technical requirements for deploying and using Remote Assist.

-- Learn how to get a free trial of Remote Assist.
+- Get a free trial of Remote Assist.

-- Learn how to buy Remote Assist licenses, either with or without Field Service licenses.
+- Buy Remote Assist licenses, either with or without Field Service licenses.

 For technicians and inspectors

 For remote collaborators

 - Use Teams on PC or Teams on mobile to collaborate with a Dynamics 365 Remote Assist user.